 Core by Clare Smyth, Notting Hill

 What: This isn’t the first time Irish-born Clare Smyth has headed up a three Michelin starred kitchen (having run Gordon Ramsay’s Chelsea flagship for some years, becoming the first female chef in the UK to hold the accolade of three Michelin stars), but to have it under her own name must taste all the sweeter.
 Smyth’s cooking champions seasonality and British ingredients in a technically brilliant way that manage to take diners on an exciting journey over the various courses of her tasting menus.
-A cult favourite which demonstrates her style succinctly is the ‘potato and roe’ starter which is made up of a seaweed beurre blanc and a skin-on Charlotte potato topped with roe.
 As with all of Smyth’s work, this highly nuanced plate elevates each simple ingredient, combining them to make something that is so much more than the sum of its parts.

 Where: 92 Kensington Park Road, W11 2PN